GE487 Hydrology and Runoff Management

 Field excursions cover different aspects of hydrology and runoff management, such as hydrological monitoring stations, hydropower infrastructure, flood protection infrastructure, and/or municipal water networks.

-Participation in seminars and field excursions.
-Approval of homework assignments.
+- Participation in field excursions.

-Written examination 4 hours Grading A-F
+Written examination under supervision; 4 hours, Grading A-F